Weed Management at Richmond Pond

 Richmond Pond fills a depression scraped from the limestone-and-marble bedrock by advancing glaciers thousands of years ago.
 It lies at about 1,100 feet elevation in a narrow valley just east of the Taconic Mountains that rise to about 1,700 feet near the pond.
 To the west, the elevated ridge of Lenox Mountain climbs to an elevation of about 2,000 feet.
 The western half of the lake is shallow, with an average depth of less than ten feet.
 See Depth Chart.

 Much of the southern and western shoreline is heavily developed, with approximately 120 seasonal cottages and year round dwellings.
-There are three camps on the lake - Camp Russell (Boys & Girls Club), Lakeside Christian Camp & Conference Center, and Camp Marion White (Girl Scouts).
+There are two camps on the lake - Camp Russell (Boys & Girls Club), and Lakeside Christian Camp & Conference Center.
 The northwest shore harbors the public access concrete boat launch, which is suitable for car top and shallow draft trailer boats; the parking lot can hold up to 30 vehicles.
 Please visit the Stop Aquatic Hitchhikers link for information on how to prevent invasive species from invading the pond.
 The closest boat wash station to the Richmond Pond boat launch is V's Car Wash at 730 West Housatonic St., Pittsfield; directions to this facility are posted on the boat launch kiosk or are available from boat ramp monitors.

 At the far end of the northwest shore is the Richmond town beach, with a large tract of undeveloped wetland and forest in between.
-The town beach is gated and is operated in summer for residents only; resident car beach stickers are available at Richmond Town Hall.
+The town beach is gated and is staffed by lifeguards in summer, but is accessible off-season by walking from the public boat launch.
+Dogs and smoking are not allowed at the town beach.

 Railroad tracks run the length of the northwest shore a few yards from the lake.
 To the southwest of the lake is an extensive wetland, Nordeen Marsh, covering about 250 acres.
 It can be reached from the pond by canoe or kayak with an easy portage over the road.